Identification of taxon through classification with partial reject options: Classification

 Let

 which has expected posterior reward

 and optimal classifier

 where $p_{(1)} < \ldots < p_{(N)}$ are the ordered posterior category probabilities.
-Notice that $\Lambda = \emptyset$, i.e. this reward function leads to a consistent, but potentially overzealous, classifier.
+Notice that the indecisive region is empty ($\Lambda = \emptyset$), i.e. this reward function leads to a consistent, but potentially overzealous, classifier.

-To estimate the probability of classifying wrongly using this approach, we simulated a large number of realisations from the predictive posterior distribution of Section \ref{acromod} for each species, under the assumption of a uniform prior distribution over species.
-Each draw was then attributed to a hyperrectangle in trait space in order to represent obfuscation as described in Section \ref{case}, resulting in half side lengths or $\tau$-values $(1/2, 1/4, 1/2)$ for trait $j=1,2,3$ respectively.
+To estimate the probability of classifying wrongly using this approach, we simulated a large number of realisations $Y^\star$ from the predictive posterior distribution of the model in Section \ref{acromod} for each species, under the assumption of a uniform prior distribution over species.
+Each $Y^\star$ was then attributed to a hyperrectangle in trait space in order to represent obfuscation as described in Section \ref{case}, resulting in half side lengths or $\tau$-values $(1/2, 1/4, 1/2)$ for trait $j=1,2,3$ respectively.
 We then computed which species an observation each hyperrectangle would predict, using the classifier in \eqref{class1}.
 This gives a numerical approximation under current obfuscations of the probability of observing a new bird and classifying it wrongly, when using the fitted model on the \emph{Acrocephalus} data:

-Roughly 1 in 50 birds would be classified erraneously, when birds appear uniformly from the species under consideration.
+Roughly 1 in 50 birds would be classified erraneously, when birds are distributed uniformly over the species under consideration.
 In Section \ref{rhoclass} we will show how to reduce this error by allowing for classification to sets of species.